-Adapt your organisation to better engage Millennial talent
+Adapt your organization to better engage Millennial talent

-Millennials are the least engaged generation in the workforce, according to a 2016 Gallup Study, ‘How Millennials Want to Work and Live’.
-A stunning 71% of Millennials were ‘checked out’ and disengaged at work.
-And 60% were open to finding another job.
+Millennials are the least engaged generation in the workforce, according to a 2016 Gallup Study, “How Millennials Want to Work and Live.”
+A stunning 71% of Millennials were “checked out” and disengaged at work.
+And 60% were open to finding another job opportunity.

-Clearly organisations are missing the mark when it comes to engaging and retaining this large generation of employees.
-The future success of every business will depend on being able to get and keep top Millennial talent, so organisations will need to adapt talent management strategies to better engage these young workers.
+Clearly organizations are missing the mark when it comes to engaging and retaining this large generation of employees.
+The future success of every business will depend on being able to get and keep top Millennial talent, so organizations will need to adpt talent management strategies to better engage these young workers.

 Millennials desire a purpose, not just a paycheck

-Disengaged Millennials may show up to collect a paycheck, but top talent won’t stay with your organisation for a paycheck alone.
+Disengaged Millennials may show up to collect a paycheck, but top talent won’t stay with your organization for a paycheck alone.
 They want a purpose for working hard.
-They value organisations with a real sense of mission that give back to the community and the world.
+They value organizations with a real sense of mission that give back to the community and the world.

 They want a coach, not a boss

 Organizations need to begin training their managers in coaching skills if they want to recruit and retain top Millennial talent.
 They aren’t looking for a boss to report to—they’re seeking a professional coach who will help them grow and acquire new skillsets.

 These employees value what each job can do for their overall development.
 Because they seek a sense of higher purpose in their work, they want the trajectory of their career to move them into more meaningful areas of work.